Depau/DepyTG/README.md

 Other than being simple, DepyTG tries to:

  - Have a 1:1 correspondence with Telegram's official API specs.
 The only documentation you need is Telegram's.
- - Be compatible with any *network* library you may want to use — Requests, Flask, JSON+Urllib\*, anything
+ - Be compatible with any HTTP library you may want to use — Requests, Flask, JSON+Urllib, anything
  - Make sure 99.9999% of its objects are JSON-serializable
  - Provide a simple (but totally optional) API to do the network stuff
  - Heavily integrate with IDEs that support code insights by type-hinting everything that can be type-hinted